by ProcureDeskLast Updated : Nov-20-2020

 What do we mean by that?

 Let’s take an example.
-As a part of understanding your stakeholders, you met with CIO or VP of information technology in your company.
-She explains that the department goal is to migrate all legacy applications to cloud-based applications in the next 24 months.
+As a part of understanding your stakeholders, you met with the CIO or VP of information technology in your Company.
+She explains that the department’s goal is to migrate all legacy applications to cloud-based applications in the next 24 months.

 Also, they want to ensure that they can leverage existing platforms instead of purchasing point applications.

-So how do you got about aligning goals?
+So how do you go about aligning goals?

-There are two ways you can better structure your team to align with goals of the CIO
+There are two ways you can better structure your team to align with the goals of the CIO.

-One, since now you understand the stated goals, you can identify what kind of skill sets would be required in your team to support the CIO’s goals.
+Since you now understand the stated goals, you can identify what skill sets would be required in your team to support the CIO’s goals.
 Would it help to hire a sourcing professional who has experience in negotiating cloud applications?

-No doubt that procurement main driver is cost savings, but focusing on cost savings alone will not help drive stakeholder engagement.
+Conclusion: There is no doubt that Procurement’s main driver is cost savings, but focusing on cost savings alone will not help drive stakeholder engagement.

-Same is also true for the approach you take with your stakeholders.
-Remember we talked about understanding personalities types.
+The same is also true for the approach you take with your stakeholders.
+Remember we talked about understanding personality types.
 Once you understand your stakeholders, you can customize the approach for each stakeholder.

-Here are some example of how you can customize the approach
+Here are some examples of how you can customize the approach

 When it comes to enabling your stakeholders, keep in mind that you can’t approach this with a policy enforcement mindset.

-For example, one stakeholder would love the RFP approach and the other stakeholder might just want to call the vendor and select one.
-Yes, we are exaggerating a little bit but you get the point.
+For example, one stakeholder would love the RFP approach, and the other might just want to call the vendor and select one.
+Yes, we are exaggerating a little bit, but you get the point.

 No, we are not.

-What we are suggesting is that you should keep your strategic sourcing process flexible and adapt that to the needs of your stakeholders.
-You need to continuously evaluate whether your current processes are working and what adjustment is required.
+We suggest that you keep your strategic sourcing process flexible and adapt that to the needs of your stakeholders.
+You need to continuously evaluate whether your current strategies are working and what adjustment is required.

 Not all stakeholders like detailed presentations and recommendations supported by facts.
-Some might like just a quick update or high-level summary without going into details.
+Some might want just a quick update or high-level summary without going into details.

 Understanding what works best for each stakeholder helps you save time and better enable your stakeholders.

-For example, if you know that a particular stakeholder doesn’t like presentation then there is no point laboring on one.
+For example, if you know that a particular stakeholder doesn’t like presentation, there is no point in laboring on one.
 Just present a synopsis and that all!

 Stakeholder engagement is not one and done.
-You need to seek regular feedback from your stakeholders and report on the value add to the specific department or the entire organization.
+You need to seek regular feedback from your stakeholders and report on the value added to the specific department or the entire organization.